 You have finally arrived to Mexico City and aren’t sure what to do or have a few things in mind?
-Ok don’t worry, I got you covered.
+Don’t sweat it, although you probably are, I got you covered.

 For starters, the FOOD is going to be apparent as soon as you hit the streets, as it is EVERYWHERE.
-Make it a priority to snag as many Tacos al pastor as possible.
+Make it a priority to eat as many Tacos Al Pastor as possible with your time here.
+If you didn’t eat the one that you just passed on the corner, not to worry, there is guaranteed to be another stall a block in any direction.
+(Seriously).

 Aside from tacos here are some other must trys: